cyshen11/open-brewery-react-app/README.md

 # Open Brewery React App

-"Open Brewery React App" is a react app that allows users to check the brewery details based on city keyword.
+"Open Brewery React App" is a react app that allows users to check the brewery details in the United States based on city keyword.

 ### Tech Stack
 - React